FAU-LAP/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_protocols.md

 ![img_12.png](img_12.png)

 Each instrument has specific `channels` which can be read and set (changed) or only read.
-Depending on the exact implementation of the instruments channels they are either 'software channels' so they themselves do not actually require communication with the actual instrument but store important values or settings, or they are 'instrument channels' and either _read from_ or _write to_ the instrument (or both).
+Depending on the exact implementation of the instruments channels they are either 'software channels' so they themselves do not actually require communication with the actual instrument but store important values or settings, or they are _instrument channels_ and either _read from_ or _write to_ the instrument (or both).

-Below you can see the readable and the settable channels of a single `demo_device`.
+Below you can see the readable and the settable channels of the `demo_device`.

 <p float="left">
   <img src="img_13.png" width="53%" />